 - addressing directly to the instructor or to the GIMET Managing Director (MD).
 Where this is not possible, or does not result in satisfactory, the complaint should be submitted in writing on the Online Complaint Form, which is 100% accessible, with no restriction, throughout the course.
 Anonymous complaint letters/messages/e-mails/phone calls will not be investigated.
-All complaints are to be forwarded to the GIMET MD, who will acknowledge receipt within 2 working says.
-All Online Complaint Forms are sent automatically by our e-learning platform to the email address:
+All complaints are to forwarded to the GIMET Managing Director (MD), who will acknowledge receipt within 2 working says.

-- GIMET MD is the only authorized person to use the above e-mail account and will respond in writing within one working week, preferably by e-mail, explaining what has happened as a result of the complaint.
-If the complaint requires further investigation that cannot be carried out within the week, Director shall keep the complainant informed and specify a date when a response can be given.
+- GIMET MD is the only authorized person to see the complaint.
+He will respond in writing within 2 working days, by e-mail, explaining what has happened as a result of the complaint.
+If the complaint requires further investigation that cannot be carried out within 2 days, Director shall keep the complainant informed and specify a date when a response can be given.

-GIMET secretariat will maintain a record of complaints dealt with to feed into the GIMET quality management system.
+GIMET Customer Support will maintain a record of complaints dealt with to feed into the GIMET quality management system.

 GIMET Quality Management System provides the means of improving the whole quality of education and training services using the following procedures: “correcting actions” and “continuous improvement”, which are subject of regular audit.